50% Off Installation: Summer Savings Are Here! Book Your FREE Estimate Today – Don’t Miss Out!

 Q: How do I care for my poinsettia?

 A: Obviously now I know they don’t like the cold so put in a sunny, draft free area.
 Check your door and windows for any drafts.
 Remember a 1/8 gap around your door or window is equal to a 6” brick hole in your wall.
 Signs your windows are costing you money!
-You and your poinsettias don’t want to be left out in the cold.
+You don’t want to leave your poinsettias out in the cold.
 Only water them when the soil is dry to the touch-like 1-2 times a week.
 If you decide to keep the foil on, pierce a hole in the bottom so excess water can drain and place on a saucer to protect your surface.

 Q: Can they be composted?

-A: Yes, but if you want to keep an organic garden you may not want to as the plant may have been treated with pesticides.
+A: Yes, but if you want to keep an organic garden, you may not want to use it.
+They may have treated the plant with pesticides.